 To answer the question we’re all wondering -- when will we fix the problem?

 Right now, the ball is in Microsoft’s court.
 Since we’ve been able to confirm with the fine folks at Microsoft support that this appears to be their bug, the best course of action is to wait patiently until a fix appears.
 As such, the time-frame from this is completely out of our PDQ hands.

 Initially, our developers were able to identify places in the code where we might be able to sidestep or work around the issue.
-Unfortunately, as is the nature of some code changes, fixing this issue would completely break the Agent and other areas of the code.
+Unfortunately, as is the nature of some code changes, fixing this issue would break other areas of the code.
 Because of this, our devs have decided to stay the course and wait for the fix from Microsoft.
 This may change in the future, but for now, the ultimate resolution is to implement the workaround and wait patiently with us for Microsoft.